Visit Upper Geyser Basin in Yellowstone: Guide, Features, Tips, and Map

 Peculiarities and Names

-While the story of predictable eruptions of Old Faithful that eventually lead to its name is known to almost every visitor of Yellowstone, the other hydrothermal features in the Upper Geyser Basin are yet to impress their guests.
+While the story of predictable eruptions of Old Faithful that eventually led to its name is known to almost every visitor of Yellowstone, the other hydrothermal features in the basin are yet to impress their guests.

 We spent hours observing the geysers and springs during our afternoon visit to the Upper Geyser Basin.
 Indeed, the peculiar shapes and grand eruptions aligned with the names of the majority of the hydrothermal features.
-Whether it was intrinsic contour of Ear Spring or distinct outline of Heart Spring, no doubt, the first visitors of the Upper Geyser Basin chose the right names for these remarkable natural wonders.
+Whether it was intrinsic contour of Ear Spring or distinct outline of Heart Spring, the first visitors of the basin captured the essence of each and every site they named.

 The Highest Concentration of Geysers